 Puerto de Ibañeta is a classic road trip in northern Spain

-Puerto de Ibañeta is a mountain pass at an elevation of 1.063m (3,487ft) above the sea level located in Navarra (Navarre) region, in northern Spain.
+Puerto de Ibañeta is a mountain pass at an elevation of 1.063m (3,487ft) above the sea level located in Navarra region, in Spain.

 The road to the summit is totally paved in good conditions.
 It’s called N135.
 The pass has existed as an important crossing point since Roman times and has many names: Paso de Roncesvalles, Pass of Roncesvalles, Roncesvalles Pass, Puerto de Ibañeta; Ibañetako Mendatea and Col de Roncevaux.
 The pass divides the valley of the Nive on the north from the valley of the Irati on the south.

 Located on the northern part of the country, the pass is 16.4 km (10.19 miles) long, running south-north from Roncesvalles to Luzaide/Valcarlos.
 The summit is home to the modern church known as Ermita de San Salvador de Ibañeta.

 On top of the pass there’s a narrow paved mountain road (NA-2033) climbing up to Ortzanzurieta, a high mountain pass at an elevation of 1.570 m above the sea level.
 The road is 6km long.